-Modality Practical classes

-Technique Oral tests (non-retrievable)

-Description Practical classes will take up a total of 6 hours per student.
+Modality Practical classes Technique Oral tests (non-retrievable) Description Practical classes will take up a total of 6 hours per student.
 There will be two types of practical classes.
-On one hand, there will be a 4-hour computer session to deepen the understanding of the theory and to alllow the student to apply the theoretical concepts to real world data.
+On one hand, there will be 4 hours of computer-based classes to deepen the understanding of the theory and to alllow the student to apply the theoretical concepts to practice datasets.
 The free econometric package GRETL will be used to this end.
 On the other hand, a 2-hour class will be dedicated to the individual presentation of the first draft of the course project, which consists of a written report analysing and interpreting tourism data using the tools learned in the course.
 Following their presentation, students will receive feedback and will be given more time to improve their project according to the feedback received.
-The presentation will be worth 15% of the final mark.
+The presentation will be worth 10% of the final mark.
 Assessment criteria Set according to the competences described.